 Passage of the private activity bond legislation reflects the Federal Government's desire to increase private sector investment in U.S. transportation infrastructure.
 Providing private developers and operators with access to tax-exempt interest rates lowers the cost of capital significantly, enhancing investment prospects.
 Increasing the involvement of private investors in highway and freight projects generates new sources of money, ideas, and efficiency.

-As of February 12, 2015, over $4.8 billion in PABs have been issued to date for the 13 projects listed below.
-PAB allocations approved by U.S. DOT total $7.1 billion supporting eight projects as shown in the table below.
+As of June 16, 2015, nearly $5.9 billion in PABs have been issued to date for the 15 projects listed below.
+PAB allocations approved by U.S. DOT total $4.95 billion supporting 5 projects as shown in the table below.

 ($ in thousands)